-Since their launch, the acorn badges have proven popular, so much so that they are now set to be worn by all newly-qualified nurses and midwives across the Trust.
+Since their launch, the acorn badges have proven popular, so much so that they are now set to be worn by all newly-qualified nurses, midwives and allied health professionals across the Trust.

 “We launched the badges because we want to look after our nurses and help their development, but if they can also be used elsewhere, that’s a good thing!” said Sam.

 Senior Sister Jade Stephenson added: “If we don’t look after our newly-qualified nurses, they won’t stay with us.
 The badges help to make sure new staff aren’t just thrown in at the deep end and are supported.”

 Staff Nurse Faye joined us after training to be a nurse at Leeds Beckett University.

 She said: “We have felt really supported since we started and it’s nice to have the extra support and safety net which the badge gives you.
 We mentioned it in induction and everyone wanted one!”

 Staff Nurse Samantha studied at the University of Bradford before starting work on the Orthopaedic Unit.

 “I chose to come to the Orthopaedic Unit at Bradford because I wanted to do surgical rather than medical and it sounded like an interesting place to start,” she added.
 “People also said good things about the ward.